Dune. Arrakis. Desert planet.

 A beginning is the time for taking the most delicate care that the balances are correct.
 This every sister of the Bene Gesserit knows.
 To begin your study of the life of Muad’Dib, then take care that you first place him in his time: born in the 57th year of the Padishah Emperor, Shaddam IV.
 And take the most special care that you locate Muad’Dib in his place: the planet Arrakis.
 Do not be deceived by the fact that he was born on Caladan and lived his first fifteen years there.
 Arrakis, the planet known as Dune, is forever his place.from Manual of Muad’Dib by the Princess Irulan

-But for me the most fascinating aspect, and a thread which weaves through all six books, is the deliberate cultivation by external forces of religious as a lever of influence.
-In Dune, Frank Herbert, brilliantly describes the creation of legend and how the ecology of a world is intimately related to the development of the myths of the inhabitants.
+But for me the most fascinating aspect, and a thread which weaves through all six books, is the deliberate cultivation by external forces of religion as a lever of influence.
+In Dune, Frank Herbert brilliantly describes the artificial creation of a messianic mythos and how the ecology of Arrakis world is intimately related to the development of the beliefs held by its inhabitants.

-Dune is an intricately woven story of political intrigue, religion, science, and history.
-As the story progresses over the series of books, we learn that this isn’t a completely fictional universe for a far flung future with very real ties to current history.
+Dune is an intricately woven story of political intrigue, religion, science and history.
+As the story progresses over the series of six books, we learn that this isn’t a completely fictional universe but a far flung future with very real ties to current history.

 Frank Herbert has a particular cadence to his writing which is as cautious as it is deliberate.
-The characters are intelligent beings and describe specific thoughts and carefully consider actions.
+His style of story telling gives us an omniscient view into the minds of his characters, each with their own political and personal desires.

-Despite being set in the distant future, the world of Dune is remarkably disparate in technology, and the technologies which do exist are carefully woven in the human narrative of the story.
-This was a deliberate decision by Herbert to focus on the politics of humanity, and it works brilliantly.
+Despite being set in the distant future, technology in the world of Dune is remarkably disparate.
+And the technologies which do exist are carefully woven into the human narrative of the story.
+This was a deliberate decision by Herbert to focus on the politics of humanity, instead of being wowed by impossible flying machines and teleporters, and it works brilliantly.

 While the mainstream popularity of Dune is muted compared to other novels and movies, the book’s influence on pop culture is plain to see.
-Star Wars, for example, has reflections of Dune throughout — the desert planet, the sarlacc pit, the ability to influence another through only the use of voice, but it never attained the same mainstream success.
-Even more recent films such as Marvel’s Guardian’s of the Galaxy have very stark references to Herbert’s work.
+Star Wars, for example, has reflections of Dune throughout — the desert planet, the sarlacc pit, the ability to influence another through only the use of voice, but Dune never attained the same mainstream success.
+And even recent films, such as Marvel’s Guardian’s of the Galaxy, have very stark references to Herbert’s work.
 You can’t get away from Dune.

 If you’re a fan, the first three books in the series are essential reading, and the fourth to the sixth excellent, but lesser novels.
 Anything outside of these should be ignored, as later novels written posthumously by Herbert’s son are not so great.